pyeventsourcing/eventsourcing/README.md

     * Method to delete all domain events for given domain entity ID (forthcoming)

+    * Method to get all domain events in the order they occurred (forthcoming)

+* Concrete implementation of a (non-persistent) stored event repository, using simple Python objects only

-* Concrete stored event repository implementations for common database management systems (SQL and NoSQL)
+* Concrete stored event repository implementations for common relational and non-relational database management systems

-    * Simple stored event repository, using simple Python objects for stored events (non-persistent)

-    * SQLAlchemy stored event repository, using ORM to persist stored events in any supported database
+    * SQLAlchemy stored event repository, using an ORM to persist stored events in relational databases

     * Cassandra stored event repository, using a column family to persist stored events in Cassandra

+* Event store class, to convert domain events to stored events appended to its stored event repository

+    * Storage retries and fallback strategies, to protect against failing to write an event (forthcoming)

 * Persistence subscriber class, to listen for published domain events and append them to its event store

-* Event store class, to convert domain events to stored events appended to its stored event repository

-    * Storage retries and fallback strategies, to protect against failing to write an event

 * In-process publish-subscribe mechanism, for in-process domain event propagation to subscriber objects

 * Base class for event sourced entities

+    * Domain events for created, attribute changed, and discarded domain entity events

+    * Mutator to apply created, attribute changed, and discarded domain events to domain entities

-* Base class for event sourced repositories
+* Base class for event sourced domain entity repositories, to recover domain entities using an event player

-* Event player, to return a recreated domain entity for a given domain entity mutator and entity ID
+* Event player, to recover a domain entity for a given domain entity ID, using an event store and a mutator

-* Update stored event (domain model migration) (forthcoming)
+* Abstract base class for event sourced applications, having an event store and a persistence subscriber, but requiring a stored event repository

-* Base class for event sourced applications
+* Base class for event sourced applications with SQLAlchemy, which provides a stored event repository that uses SQLAlchemy

-* Base event sourced application class, to have a stored event repository, an event store, a persistence subscriber, domain specific event sourced repositories and entity factory methods
+* Base class for event sourced applications with Cassandra, which provides a stored event repository that uses Cassandra

 * Subscriber that publishes domain events to RabbitMQ (forthcoming)